Ultrarigid tangents of sub-Riemannian nilpotent groups: A counterexample

 In this section we show that sub-Riemannian nilpotent groups with same tangent cones need not to be quasiconformally equivalent.
 The main theorem of the section is Theorem \ref{main2}, where ultrarigidity is assumed.
 Namely, we deal with a Carnot group $\G$ whose only quasiconformal maps are the elements of TD$(\G)$.

 We start by showing that, in general, if a nilpotent subgroup $H$ of TD$(\G)$ has codimension one, then $H$ is in fact $\G$.
-For doing this, let us study the group structure of TD$(\G)$.
+To this end, let us study the group structure of TD$(\G)$.
 Composition of functions turns TD$(\G)$ into a Lie group that is isomorphic to a semidirect product $\G \rtimes \R$.
 Thus the Lie algebra of TD$(\G)$ is a semidirect product of $\g$ with a one dimensional subgroup:

 Here the $\R$-factor is generated by the derivation $D$ and the brackets in Lie$ ({\rm TD}(\G)) $ are those of $\g$ together with